jkaewprateep/mysql_db-project_notes/README.md

 ## 🧸💬 Stored procedure with variable values update with rowID

-🐑💬 ➰ How do telecommunication applications work with databases, I always attach datasets and results set table with an application that allows synchronizing update data records if required because I do not like to frequently update databases. </br>
+🐑💬 ➰ How do ```telecommunication applications work with databases```, I always attach datasets and results set table with an application that allows ```synchronizing update data records``` if required because I do not like to frequently update databases. </br>
-👧💬 🎈 That is a good idea for application, database, and security but some requirements they are working on central database update for guarantee transactions communication solution.
+👧💬 🎈 That is a good idea for application, database, and security but some requirements they are working on central database update for ```guarantee transactions communication solution```.
 Application services or communication message application is the first task and only requires query update of the database with different primary table keys. </br>
-🐐💬 ➰ Even the same procedure is called twice they are on different external variables if they return and you can use object references the same as table columns. 👤💬⁉️ How do you know that ⁉️ </br>
+🐐💬 ➰ Even if the ```same procedure is called twice``` they are on ```different external variables``` if they return and you can use object references the same as table columns. ```👤💬⁉️ How do you know that ⁉️``` </br>

 ```
 🧸💬 SET new delimiter syntax to //